Kacey Musgraves: 2020–2025: Star-Crossed, Deeper Well and other projects

 Musgraves collaborated with American country star Zach Bryan on the single "I Remember Everything" from his self-titled fourth studio album.
 The track debuted at the top position on the Billboard Hot 100, marking her first number 1 single on the chart.
 The single was nominated for two Grammy awards at the 66th Annual Grammy Awards for Best Country Song and Best Country Duo/Group Performance winning the latter.
-On October 6, 2023 Musgraves collaborated with breakout artist Noah Kahan on a re-released version of the single "She Calls Me Back" from Kahan's album Stick Season.
+On October 6, 2023, Musgraves collaborated with breakout artist Noah Kahan on a re-released version of the single "She Calls Me Back" from Kahan's album Stick Season.
 In 2023, Musgraves also executive produced the country music competition show My Kind of Country with Reese Witherspoon.

 In February 2024, Musgraves announced her sixth studio album, Deeper Well, which was released on March 15, 2024.
 She performed two songs from the album on the March 2 episode of Saturday Night Live.
 She was a guest and interviewed for two hours on March 18, 2024, on Howard Stern's SiriusXM show; she performed three songs live with her band at Sirius' Nashville studio.
 In April 2024, Musgraves collaborated with American alternative rock band Rainbow Kitten Surprise on the single "Overtime," from the band's new album Love Hate Music Box.
-On August 10, 2024, Musgraves and Sabrina Carpenter were in a duet singing a cover of Nancy Sinatra's These Boots are Made for Walkin' during Carpenter's headline set at the Outside Lands Festival in San Francisco.
+On August 10, 2024, Musgraves and Sabrina Carpenter were in a duet singing a cover of Nancy Sinatra's "These Boots are Made for Walkin'" during Carpenter's headline set at the Outside Lands Festival in San Francisco.

+2026–present: Middle of Nowhere

+In March 2026, Musgraves announced her album Middle of Nowhere and released its lead single "Dry Spell".
+To promote for the single, various billboards were displayed around Nashville, Los Angeles and New York City with the message 'Dry Spell?
+Call for a Real Good Time' and a working phone number.
+The album released on May 1, 2026.